 Testimonial from Mary Kay Morrison’s National Presentation in Turkey

 “When we decided to hold a conference about the power of humor in education in our school, I did some research about experts in the field and found Mary Kay Morrison.
 I emailed her to give information about our conference and ask her if she would be willing to come to Turkey to lecture Turkish teachers.
 I did not know that I was going to gain a wonderful friend.
 For months, we corresponded about the content of the conference to meet the needs of Turkish teachers and about cultural differences in humor.
 It turned out that Mary Kay’s humor is universal!Our conference was for 250 Turkish teachers and academicians from all over Turkey.
 One of the teachers wrote on her feedback form: “I had great fun in learning today, and I am going to carry everything I learned today to my classroom!”
 When all the teachers who attended the conference start to use more humor in their classrooms, Mary Kay will have touched the lives of at least 5000 Turkish children!”
 Handan Oktar, Administrator, Isikkent School, Izmir, Turkey

 Mary Kay designed, planned and

 implemented the Humor Academy

 for AATH in 2010.

-Mary Kay serves on the
+Mary Kay serves as past president for

 Association for Applied and